 Health promotion and disease prevention for BC’s First Nations and Aboriginal people.
 Information on wellness, traditional healing and First Nations Health Benefits.

-See what Health Canada has to offer for Aboriginal people’s health and well-being.
+See what Health Canada has to offer for Indigenous People’s health and well-being.

 A Prince George centre that brings together important services and supports related to physical and mental health and wellness for youth aged 12-24 and their families.
 Though PG currently has the only local Foundry, the website has lots of links to services and supports for youth across BC.